-You can find our official Rules and Format Document here.
+You can find the 2018 Official Rules and Format Document here.

 - Each case day will have a preparation time of five hours per team.

 - Presentations must be made within 10 minutes.
 This is then followed by 10 minutes of Q&A from a panel of professional judges.

 - Case presentations will be on paper which will then be projected on screen via document cameras.

 - The use of computers, dictionaries and other electronics are prohibited during the case preparation time and subsequently no PowerPoint will be used during the presentation.

 - Each team is provided with two Casio FX 82 calculators.
 No other calculators are allowed.

 There are three preliminary rounds in which all teams will participate in.
 The 12 teams will be drawn into four divisions.

 - The three teams in each division will compete against each other in the three preliminary days.